PickAxis/MinecraftGUI-Plugin/README.md

 ## MinecraftGUI is a gui manager that allow you to create interface to ease the interaction with your plugins.

+This version adds support for Bukkit/Spigot servers and plugins.

 https://www.youtube.com/watch?v=r3E62Ly7hjI

 #### Features